hindlet/datasheet_creator/README.md

 This is a small personal project to render custom datacards for warhammer.

-## Current Features
+## Unit Data
-- Name and stats
-- Weapons
+The unit data is read from .ron files, the layout of which can be read in the examples

-## Future Features
+## Missing Features
-- Abilities
-- Weapon Abilities
-- Wargear options
+- Unit Composition
+- Which units can be lead